anxalivn/anxalivn/README.md

 - 📄 Know about my experiences: https://khanx.tech/?page_id=208/

-- ⚡ Fun fact **I love learning new stuff, specially working on new platforms and frameworks.**
+- ⚡ Fun fact **I love learning new stuff, specially working on new platforms and frameworks.
+My recent finding is Scala.
+If you haven't tried it out so, what are you waiting for

 <h3 align="left">Connect with me:</h3>
 <p align="left">